 Children can feel aggravated and fearful emotions when they experience a traumatic event such as a natural disaster or when they see disturbing images on TV or the Internet.
+“To be diagnosed with PTSD, you usually have to be directly affected by the traumatic event, believing that your own life or those you care about are in danger,” says psychiatrist Elspeth Cameron Ritchie, MD, chief of psychiatry at Medstar Washington Hospital Center.
 In this article, we will provide advice on how to help kids cope with trauma and stress.

 How Trauma Affects Children

 Children sometimes experience a harrowing event such as living through a hurricane or typhoon, being a passenger in a car that was involved in a significant accident, losing a member of the family or a terrorist attack.
 Such an experience can cause immense stress on the child.
 Even if the child did not personally experience the traumatic event, they could still suffer from stress if they continually see frightening images of the event on TV or the Internet.

 Children of different ages may be affected differently by trauma.
 Children below the age of 6 may scream or cry and display fear.
 They may hold on tight to their parents or guardian.
 And they may exhibit behavior they indulged in when they were younger such as thumb sucking or wetting their bed.

 Kids aged 6 to 11 may start having nightmares about the traumatic event.
 They may stop socializing with friends and family.
 They may become easily irritated or angry.
 And their performance in school may suffer.